korneliapapp/fruitLoop/README.md

 ### Animations predefined in the library
+There are some animations predefined in the library right on AOS, to see them in order to utilize them, visit the demo page by michalsnik http://michalsnik.github.io/aos/
+These animations include:
-Fade animations
+- Fade animations
-Flip animations
+- Flip animations
-Slide animations
+- Slide animations
-Zoom animations
+- Zoom animations
+Other elements predefined options also include
-Anchor placement
+- Anchor placements
-Easing functions
+- Easing functions